PraveenKumar8919/PraveenKumar8919/README.md

 I have hands-on experience with **AWS, Terraform, Docker, Kubernetes, and Ansible**, working on projects that deepen my understanding of **cloud automation and scalable infrastructure**.
 I believe the best way to learn is by **building real-world solutions, debugging, and continuous improvement**.

-## 🚀 Fun Projects I'm Working On
+## 🚀 Projects I'm Working On

-- **[AWS Cloud Resume Challenge](https://github.com/PraveenKumar8919/Terraform-AWS-EKS)**: Building a 3-Tier application using **Terraform, CI/CD pipelines, AWS Lambda, and API Gateway**, focusing on scalability and automation.
+- **[Automated 3-Tier Deployment on AWS](https://github.com/PraveenKumar8919/Terraform-AWS-EKS)**: Building a 3-Tier application using **Terraform, CI/CD pipelines, AWS Lambda, and API Gateway**, focusing on scalability and automation.

 ## 🔧 Skills